Planning and Environment Linkages

 Linking Planning and NEPA

-Between February 7 and March 14, 2006, the Volpe Center interviewed 15 of the 19 Federal Highway Administration Division Offices (FHWA/DO) and state Departments of Transportation (DOT) that participated in the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop to discuss the status of linking planning and National Environmental Policy Act (NEPA) efforts in their states.
-Findings from the following state interviews are provided in this quarterly report, which focuses on activities occurring between October 1 and December 31, 2005 (FY06Q1):
+Between October 1 and December 31, 2005, the Volpe Center interviewed 17 of the 19 Federal Highway Administration Division Offices (FHWA/DO) that participated in the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop to discuss the status of linking planning and National Environmental Policy Act (NEPA) efforts in their states.
+Findings from the following state interviews are provided in this quarterly report, which focuses on activities occurring between July 1 and September 30, 2005 (FY05Q4):

 - New Jersey